• Skip to primary navigation

 stewed peas and carrots in a red pot with a white spoon

-This bazella w riz is an easy vegan Lebanese recipe of stewed peas and carrots in a tomato base (yakhni).
+This bazella w riz without meat is an easy vegan Lebanese pea stew recipe.
+Sweet peas and carrots simmered in a tomato base.
 Traditionally served over Lebanese vermicelli rice.

 Print Pin Rate Save Recipe Saved Recipe